What can I expect on my first visit?

 Even though we do typically have a patient journey process that we have found to work, we know that each patient is an individual and each patient may have a different goal.

-One patient may want to you know decrease the amount of sinus infections they get per year, the next patient may want to be able to share a bed with their spouse without their snoring disrupting them.
+One patient may want to decrease the amount of sinus infections they get per year, the next patient may want to be able to share a bed with their spouse without their snoring disrupting them.
 Everybody is a little bit different and those things are important to us.
 We will ask you what have you tried, what has worked, what has not worked, what are your ultimate goals as far as treatment goes.

 Some people are very adverse to procedures, some people are afraid of surgery, some people are more interested in doing something where they can stay awake and have limited downtime.
 All of those things play a factor in our first visit with you.